ellysh/video-game-bots/InGameBots/protection.md

 ### Registers Manipulation for Debugger Detection

 Primary disadvantage of anti-debugging approaches, which are based on WinAPI calls, is ease of detection these calls in application's code.
-When you find these calls, this is quite simple to manipulate with the `if` condition that checks debugger presence.
+When you find these calls, this is quite simple to manipulate the `if` condition that checks debugger presence.

 There are several anti-debugging approaches that are based on CPU registers manipulation.
-You are able to manipulate with the registers directly via [inline assembler](https://en.wikipedia.org/wiki/Inline_assembler).
-Usage of inline assembler makes it more difficult to detect check points for debugger presence.
+You are able to access the registers directly via [inline assembler](https://en.wikipedia.org/wiki/Inline_assembler).
+Usage of inline assembler makes it more difficult to detect check points of debugger presence.
 Also this detection becomes more difficult if you do not move this assembler code to regular function.

 Let us consider an internals of the `IsDebuggerPresent` WinAPI function.
 These are steps that allows you to get this internals: